 All business core courses acquaint you with various fields in business and help you learn to communicate, to interact, and to assume responsible positions in your chosen field.

-For a major in business administration, you must complete the following courses:
+For a Bachelor of Business Administration degree, you must complete the following courses.

 - ACC 212 - Principles of Financial Accounting Credits: 3